p0pr0ck5/lua-resty-waf/README.md

 Clone the FreeWAF repo into Nginx/OpenResty's Lua package path.
 Module setup and configuration is detailed in the synopsis.

-Note that by default FreeWAF runs in DEBUG mode, to prevent immediately affecting an application; users who wish to enable rule actions must explicitly set the operational mode to ACTIVE.
+Note that by default FreeWAF runs in SIMULATE mode, to prevent immediately affecting an application; users who wish to enable rule actions must explicitly set the operational mode to ACTIVE.

 ##Synopsis